Article

 These numbers tell you immediately whether your video passed the test or died in the dark room:

-Metric Failure (stuck at 200) Success (FYP visa)
+Metric Failure (stuck at 200) Success (FYP entry)

 Retention in first 3 seconds Below 25% Above 65%